IgniteUI/help-topics/topics/02_Controls/igCategoryChart/11_CategoryChart_Transition_In_Animations.md

 ## <a id="configuringthetransitioninanimations"/>Configuring the Transition-In Animations
 The transition type is configured by setting the transitionInMode option to the desired transition name.
 Automatic selection of the transition type based on the series type is possible, too, by setting the property to “Auto” (default).

-The following example demonstrates how to enable transition in animations and have the column series accordion in from the right.
+The following example demonstrates how to enable transition in animations and have the chart accordion in from the right.

 *In HTML:*